ITernovtsii/semantic-resonance/README.md

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 A novel mixture-of-experts language model architecture with interpretable semantic routing for improved controllability in critical applications.
+> We welcome compute sponsorship to scale our experiments (A6000, H100, H200, etc.).
+If you can send GPUs or time credits, please reach out via LinkedIn or open a GitHub issue.

 **Author**: Ivan Ternovtsii
 **Affiliation**: PhD Student at Uzhhorod National University (UzhNU), Founder and Technical Director at HengeBytes